-To help you out, we’ve put together some ways to save cost for your eCommerce business.
+To help you out, we’ve put together some ways to save costs for your eCommerce business.

 Outsourcing your website design and development to an overseas web developer is popular amongst new eCommerce entrepreneurs, and might be a way to save initial costs.

-However, hiring a web developer that understands the behaviour of your target audience can lead to a more effective website.
+However, hiring a web developer that understands the behavior of your target audience can lead to a more effective website.

-Did you know that 30% of mobile shoppers are likely to abandon their shopping carts if the experience is not optimised for mobile?
+Did you know that 30% of mobile shoppers are likely to abandon their shopping carts if the experience is not optimized for mobile?